WebAR-rocks/WebAR.rocks.face/README.md

 ## Architecture

 * `/demos/`: source code of the demonstrations, sorted by 2D/3D engine used,
-* `/dist/`: heart of the library:
+* `/dist/`: core of the library:
   * `WebARRocksFace.js`: main minified script,
   * `WebARRocksFace.module.js`: main minified script for module use (with `import` or `require`),
 * `/helpers/`: scripts which can help you to use this library in some specific use cases,
 * `/neuralNets/`: neural networks models,
-* `/libs/`: 3rd party libraries and 3D engines used in the demos.
+* `/libs/`: 3rd party libraries and 3D engines used in the demos,
-* `/reactThreeFiberDemos`: Demos with Webpack4/NPM/React/Three Fiber
+* `/reactThreeFiberDemos`: Demos with Webpack/NPM/React/Three Fiber.

 ## Demonstrations